-Through her experience in television and radio, she was one of two founders of Houston’s first Spanish-language television station, Channel 45.
-Her devotion to her city did not stop at the end of her reports, as Ms. Barrera also donated much of her time and energy to the community.
-She was one of the founders of the Houston Hispanic Chamber of Commerce and moderated Viva Houston and countless other community affairs programs.
-Recently, she has worked to help underprivileged kids attend Houston’s many cultural venues such as the Alley Theatre, the Symphony, and museums.
+Ms. Barrera also donated much of her time and energy to the community.
+She was a founder of the Houston Hispanic Chamber of Commerce and moderated Viva Houston and countless other community affairs programs.
+She has recently worked to help underprivileged kids attend Houston’s many cultural venues such as the Alley Theatre, the Symphony, and museums.
 This effort has resulted in a full-fledged campaign to raise funds to support Furr High School’s recent designation as a fine arts magnet school.
-From this campaign, children from Houston’s working-class families will have new opportunities to study the arts and culture.

 Ms. Barrera’s hard work and efforts have not gone unnoticed.
-She has been recognized with numerous awards for her television reporting and community service.
-In 2000, The National Association of Hispanic Journalists named her one of the inaugural inductees into its newly created “Hall of Fame,” and the White House chose her as one of four local organizers of the first International Women’s Conference, which hosted several former first ladies in Houston.
+In 2000, The National Association of Hispanic Journalists named her one of the inaugural inductees into its newly created “Hall of Fame.”
+The White House chose her as a local organizer of the first International Women’s Conference, which hosted several former first ladies in Houston.
 Elma also received the Jade Award for Excellence from Women in Film & Television.